Oregon Route 221

 Oregon Route 221 is an Oregon state highway which runs between the city of Salem, Oregon and the city of Dayton, Oregon, roughly along the western shore of the Willamette River.
 It is known as the Salem-Dayton Highway No. 150 (see Oregon highways and routes), and is 21 mi long.
 It lies in Yamhill and Polk Counties.

 Route description

 OR 221 begins, at its southern terminus, at an interchange with OR 22 in Salem, just west of the Marion Street Bridge.
 This intersection is a partial interchange connecting OR 221 directly only to and from downtown Salem.
-To connect to OR 22 westbound one must turn onto the surface Edgewater Street.
-To connect to OR 221 from eastbound OR 22 is more confusing as one must leave OR 22 at the Edgewater Street exit at the west end of Salem, travel on that street about one mile to Murlark Avenue.
-One must turn north (left) there and travel to 7th Street where he turns east (right) to follow that street and Taggart Drive to Wallace Road (OR 221).
+To connect to OR 22 westbound one must turn onto Edgewater Street and travel about a mile to the highway entrance.
+To connect to OR 221 from eastbound OR 22 is more confusing as one must leave OR 22 at the Edgewater Street exit at the west end of Salem, and travel on that street about one mile to Patterson Street.
+One must turn left (north) there, turn right (east) onto 7th Street, continue to Taggart Drive, and finally make a left (north) onto Wallace Road (OR 221).